sproutcore/build-tools/docs/projectconfig.md

 The apps and frameworks sections can have two syntaxes:

   1. the sections are arrays, containing strings with references (sproutcore:desktop).
 If a certain framework should not be loaded, the reference should start with a !
   2. the sections are hashes in which the key is the name of the app or framework (if a subframework is intended, a syntax like "sproutcore:desktop" as name), and the value a hash with properties.
 If this hash does not contain a key named path, and the autodetection did not pick up any configuration declaring this name (which can also be like "sproutcore:desktop"), it is assumed the key is equal to a folder name in apps/ or frameworks/.
 Property values in these hashes will override configurations found inside these apps or frameworks.
 More about the specifics for app and framework configurations in their respective chapters.
+For frameworks there are two special options "before" and "after", which both are arrays and which indicate whether the framework should be loaded before or after a certain other framework.

 ### Deploy